 Vivenna.
 Come get me.

-She paused.
-She wanted to turn away and go--even thinking about the sword made her feel nauseous.
+She shivered.
+She wanted to turn and run--even thinking about the sword made her feel nauseous.
 Yet, Vasher carried the sword.

-Was he the death the people were talking about?
+Was he the person who had been killed?

 Suddenly concerned, she shoved her way through the crowd, ignoring yells that she should stay back, that the building was cursed.
 She climbed up the stairs, passing door after door.
-In her rush, she almost missed the one with black smock creeping underneath it into the stairwell.
+In her rush, she almost missed the one with black smoke creeping underneath it into the stairwell.

 She paused.
 Then, taking a deep breath, she pushed the door open and stepped inside.